Sebastien-VZN/flutter_interactive_viewer_vector/README.md

 flutter test                              # unit + widget tests cd example && flutter test integration_test  # integration (device required)
 ```

+## Maintenance & contribution

+I'm not a full-time maintainer.
+I built this fork for my own project ([Axomind](https://github.com/Sebastien-VZN)), where it drives a heavy mindmap canvas, and I publish it in case it's useful to others working on similar interactive canvases.

+What that means in practice:

+- **Bug reports** — welcome.
+Open a [GitHub Issue](https://github.com/Sebastien-VZN/flutter_interactive_viewer_vector/issues) with a repro and I'll look into it.
+Bugs that break the core pan/zoom behavior or regress the no-rebuild guarantee are the priority.
+- **Feature requests** — I'll consider them only when they're relevant to my own use case: mindmaps, canvases, and interactive content of that kind.
+If a requested feature fits that scope, I'm happy to discuss it.
+- **Out-of-scope features** — if you need behavior aimed at a different kind of app (geographic maps, document viewers, exotic gesture modes, etc.), the cleanest path is to fork the project.
+The codebase is small and the fork's single behavioral change is isolated, so adapting it to your needs should be straightforward.

+This isn't a polished open-source product with a roadmap and a team behind it — it's a focused fix that I use in production, shared publicly.
+Clear expectations on both sides keep it sustainable.

 ## Origin & license